Zonghan-Barry-Gan/RTEP/README.md

 The methodology is to use two standard Ag/AgCl electrodes placed 20cm apart on the muscle.
 The signal from these electrodes is sent through a two stage amplifer, the first stage being the differential stage, the second being a gain stage.
-The output of the amplifier is sent to an ADC and then passed to a Raspberry Pi for post-processing and game connection.
+The output of the amplifier is sent to an ADC and then passed to a Raspberry Pi via I2C data protocol for post-processing and game connection.

 **Potential Uses**